-I recently read on the Everything Caravanning and Camping Facebook Group a post by a lady named Wendy who, for the last 8 years, has worked in a call centre looking after breakdowns for caravans, motorhomes, trucks and looking after emergency response / accidents in the transport industry.
+A few years ago, I read a post on the Everything Caravanning and Camping Facebook Group by a lady named Wendy who, for the last 8 years, has worked in a call centre looking after breakdowns for caravans, motorhomes, trucks and looking after emergency response / accidents in the transport industry.
 As you can imagine this has given her a fascinating insight into what happens to people in the real world and the issue of being locked out of your vehicle/RV or losing your keys is the most common, often disastrous, issue she faces on a day to day basis.
 As Wendy puts it, “The most calls we get from caravanners and people with campervans is LOCKOUTS!
 You'd be surprised how often this happens, how it happens and how easily it happens and where it happens.
 Even the most thorough of persons can get caught”.

 I was actually a little surprised by this.
 Kylie and I are very careful about ensuring we have keys to both the van and car available with us at all times.
 I found it quite challenging to imagine how we could lock ourselves out of the van.
 But Wendy’s evidence is impossible to ignore.
 As she puts it, “a really common call for assistance comes when people lock themselves out of their van at 2am in the morning after going to the loo.
 Those of us who are a little older (myself included) will be familiar with the 2am - 4am tinkle.
 Stagger out half asleep, the door closes behind you and then you can't get back in.”